 The Red Lion has featured heavily in these events and has also run its own fancy dress parties, quiz nights music nights and festivals.

-Below are some write-ups of a few of these events and if you have memories that you want to share with regard to past events please email us the details. for more recent events click on NEWS and read the archives.
+Below are some write-ups of a few of these older events and if you have memories that you want to share with regard to past events please email us the details. for more recent events click on NEWS and read the archives.

 For more recent events see what’s been written in the News and Latest News sections.

 The Black Fox Band were excellent, with the music absolutely filling the space.
 There were opportunities for the audience to sing along with the band and many people stayed to join in the country dancing.
 The children’s garland procession was lovely with them all dressed for the occasion and many members of the audience joined in the spirit of the evening, also dressing in appropriate costumes.

 The Church had been rearranged so that the band played amidst the side arches and the 100 chairs which had been laid out facing them were nearly all filled.